vpavlenko/web-2024-template/README.md

 If you need to persist it across users or devices, ask Cursor to use [Firestore](https://firebase.google.com/)

-If you need authorization, ask Cursor to use [Firebase Authentication](https://firebase.google.com/)
+If you need authorization, ask Cursor to use [Firebase Authentication](https://firebase.google.com/).
+I recommend you to start with just the Google authorization - it's the easiest to support in the long term.

 If you need a logic to process user's data on the backend - start with [Firebase Cloud Functions](https://firebase.google.com/)